-Linksys warrants to the original end user purchaser ("You") that, for a period of three years, (the "Warranty Period") Your Linksys product will be free of defects in materials and workmanship under normal use.
-Your exclusive remedy and Linksys's entire liability under this warranty will be for Linksys at its option to repair or replace the product or refund Your purchase price less any rebates.
+Linksys warrants to You that, for a period of three years (the "Warranty Period"), your Linksys Product will be substantially free of defects in materials and workmanship under normal use.
+Your exclusive remedy and Linksys' entire liability under this warranty will be for Linksys at its option to repair or replace the Product or refund Your purchase price less any rebates.
+This limited warranty extends only to the original purchaser.

-If the product proves defective during the Warranty Period call Linksys Technical Support in order to obtain a Return Authorization Number.
+If the Product proves defective during the Warranty Period call Linksys Technical Support in order to obtain a Return Authorization Number, if applicable.
 BE SURE TO HAVE YOUR PROOF OF PURCHASE ON HAND WHEN CALLING.
-When returning a product, mark the Return Authorization Number clearly on the outside of the package and include a copy of your original proof of purchase.
+If You are requested to return the Product, mark the Return Authorization Number clearly on the outside of the package and include a copy of your original proof of purchase.
 RETURN REQUESTS CANNOT BE PROCESSED WITHOUT PROOF OF PURCHASE.
-You are responsible for shipping defective products to Linksys.
+You are responsible for shipping defective Products to Linksys.
 Linksys pays for UPS Ground shipping from Linksys back to You only.
 Customers located outside of the United States of America and Canada are responsible for all shipping and handling charges.